Bafury66/azure-database-migration658/README.md

 ![Azure Project Diagram](./Readmepic/Azure_Project_Diagram.png)

 Chart above shows the project diagram for this particular project.
 Apart from the original database backup file, every step in the project requires an Azure Subscription.
 Each block represents a resource used under the project.
 These include Virtual Machines, Azure SQL Databases include the replication, Storage Account, and Microsoft Entra ID.

-# Something went wrong, not uploading to github for some reason.